Arboreal Categories and Equi-resource Homomorphism Preservation Theorems: Arboreal categories

-Let $\C$ be a category endowed with a proper factorisation system $(\Q,\M)$. \begin{definition} An object $X$ of $\C$ is called a \emph{path} provided the poset $\Emb{X}$ is a finite chain.
+Let $\C$ be a category endowed with a proper factorisation system $(\Q,\M)$. \begin{definition} An object $X$ of $\C$ is called a \emph{path} provided the poset $\Emb{X}$ is a finite linear order.
 Paths will be denoted by $P,Q$ and variations thereof. \end{definition}

 The collection of paths is closed under embeddings and quotients.
 That is, given an arrow $f\colon X\to Y$, if $f$ is an embedding and $Y$ is a path then $X$ is a path, and if $f$ is a quotient and $X$ is a path then $Y$ is a path~\cite[Lemma~3.5]{AR2022}.